halohalospecial/atom-elmjutsu/README.md

 ## Feature Details

+By default, the only thing this package does is parse your project's source files to extract information, and download documentation of 3rd-party Elm packages.
+You have to manually enable the features that you need.
+The downloaded documentation files will be saved to the path set in `Cache Directory` in the settings view.
+If `Cache Directory` is blank, a temporary directory will be used.
+Take note that most operating systems delete temporary directories at bootup or at regular intervals.

 ### Autocomplete

 Autocomplete is turned off by default.
 To turn it on, check `Enable Autocomplete` in the package settings.